AmrDeveloper/Amun/docs/reference/assignments.md

-In Jot assignments is an statement not expression so it will not return a value
+In Amun assignments is an statement not expression so it will not return a value

 ```
 var x = 10;